2020: Are We Out of the Woods Yet? A Case for Evading a Big Bad Wolf

 While this client did not end up exercising the options for profit, and their funded status is the same as had they not implemented a protection strategy, this collar did create a smoother funded status journey throughout 2020.

 Funded status volatility represents the risk that is nearest and dearest to a plan sponsor's heart.
 Any strategy that can reduce that volatility while also allowing the assets to grow should be desirable.
 With equity markets at record highs and the prospect of significant market volatility--given uncertainty about the virus and upcoming elections in November--reducing that funded status volatility through an options strategy may be an especially prudent course.

 1. Case study chosen because it shows earliest client to implement equity protection in 2020 prior to coronavirus market disruption, thereby highlighting outcome experienced by an early mover pre-, during and post-market disruption.
 Funded ratio progression outcome of other investors who adopted equity protection is available upon request.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of August 2020 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.